getsentry/sentry-docs/src/collections/_documentation/development/sdk-dev/store.md

 ## HTTP Headers

-The store endpoint only supports JSON payloads.
-While not enforced by the endpoint, it is recommended to submit the valid MIME type for JSON payloads:
+The store endpoint supports only JSON payloads.
+While not enforced by the endpoint, we recommend submitting the valid MIME type for JSON payloads:

 ```
 Content-Type: application/json